Home Home

 Spraying

-The main apple pests are a fungus called Black Spot (less important now that it rarely rains) and an insect - Codlin Moth - whose entire life-cycle revolves around apples.
-Home gardeners should use a combined fungicide/insecticide (available in any good nursery /garden centre).
-If you spray every fortnight/three-weeks from the time fruit appears you should be OK.
+The main apple pests are a fungus called Black Spot (less important now that it rarely rains) and an insect - Codling Moth - whose entire life-cycle revolves around apples.
+Once gardeners could use a combined fungicide/insecticide.
+This seems no longer to be available.
+So you will have to ask your local garden centre what they have.
+Pyrethrum is a good organic insecticide.
+If you spray for Codling every fortnight/three-weeks from the time fruit appears you should be OK.
 The objective is not zero damage.
 Rather you seek to ensure that you, rather then the pests, get most of the fruit.

-To avoid missing a spray when pests are around, keep your spraying gear in a convenient (but sensible) place close to a tap so that you can spray your trees in fifteen minutes or less (our five hundred trees take not much more than that).
+To avoid missing a spray, keep your spraying gear in a convenient (but sensible) place close to a tap so that you can spray your trees in fifteen minutes or less (our thousand trees take about an hour).

 Don't worry too much if, in the odd year, you do not get much fruit.
 This happens - a late frost or you may have missed a spray at a critical time.
+Also apples tend to bear bi-ennially - after a heavy crop one year the next crop is light.
 But an apple tree can produce for fifty years or more so the odd off-year is no big deal.

 Pruning and Grafting